milosjocic1/SEI-Project-3/README.md

 ## Future Improvements

-In future versions of Django Djourneys, I would want to allow users to be able to add destinations - subject to approval by an administrator.
+In future versions of Django Djourneys, I want to allow users to be able to add destinations - subject to approval by an administrator.
 These would require checking to ensure multiple versions of the same destination do not get added to the database.
 I would also add in forwarding to e.g. Skyscanner to allow users to check and book flights to the destination of their choice.